Kinto/kinto/docs/core/rationale.rst

 * API versioning and deprecation;
 * Errors formatting.

-:ref:`This HTTP API <api-endpoints>` is an implementation of a series of good practices (followed at `Mozilla Services`_ and `elsewhere`_).
+:ref:`This HTTP API <kinto-api-endpoints>` is an implementation of a series of good practices (followed at `Mozilla Services`_ and `elsewhere`_).

 .. _Mozilla Services: https://wiki.mozilla.org/CloudServices